pragunmangla3/Fractal_Images_Generator/README.md

 # Fractal_Images_Generator
 It generates fractal images through algorithms in form of bitmap images

-This software has been created to produce mandelbrot images, also know as got image.
+This software has been created to produce mandelbrot images, also know as god image.

 I have used "Histogram- coloring" algorithm to provide color to each pixel of the image based upon number of iterations that pixel falls into.